pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     Moved `getJsPaths`, `getCssPaths`, `getEditmodeJsPaths` and `getEditmodeCssPaths` from `AbstractPimcoreBundle` to `BundleAdminSupportTrait`.
 - [Cache] Responses containing a header `Cache-Control: no-cache`, `Cache-Control: private` or `Cache-Control: no-store` will no longer be cached by the full page cache.
 - [Sites] Calling absolute path from a site is not possible anymore.
 If the absolute path is called, a 404 error will be returned instead.
+- [Navigation] Changed the navigation building process.
+It is easier to add main and submenus.
+For details please see [Adding Custom Main Navigation Items](https://pimcore.com/docs/pimcore/11.0/Development_Documentation/Extending_Pimcore/Bundle_Developers_Guide/Event_Listener_UI.html#page_Adding-Custom-Main-Navigation-Items)
+- [Sites] Default Site Id has been updated from `default` to `0`.
+Please update configs using default site id accordingly.

 ## 10.6.0